benrobinson/hashrouter/README.md

 }
 ```

+## Or, listen for the "router:viewupdate" event and handle route changes based on event data

+This event returns a bundle of data about which route was called, including its callback function.

 ## This is a front end router

 This is router is designed to handle changes after the hash (#).